Appointments

 Video recordings are required as part of a GP’s training programme and assessment.
 The recordings are confidential and will be deleted after use.

-We hope that you will feel able to allow your consultation to be recorded, if requested to do so, but you may, of course, refuse either before, during or after a consultation is recorded, in which case any material recorded will be deleted immediately.
+We hope that you will feel able to allow your consultation to be recorded, but you are always free to refuse before, during or after a consultation is recorded.
+If you do refuse the recording of your consultation, any material recorded will be deleted immediately.